Stocks and shares

 - rights issues and other share reorganisations

-A typical complaint might be that you didn't notify someone about a rights issue in time to buy new shares.
+For example, a customer might complain that you didn't notify them about a rights issue in time for them to buy new shares.

 Shares held on paper, in the form of a certificate, may get lost or destroyed.
 If a certificate is lost, a registrar won’t issue a duplicate until the owner of the share certificate signs a letter of indemnity.
 This letter frees the registrar of any costs if the claim turns out to be fraudulent.
 The owner of the shares pays for the indemnity.

-Sometimes we decide the share dealing company was responsible for the loss, for example, because the customer had notified the business of a change of address but the business sent the certificate to the old address.
-In this case, we may tell the business to pay for the indemnity.
+Sometimes we find the share-dealing company was responsible for the loss.
+For example, the customer might have notified the business of a change of address but the business sent the certificate to their old address.
+When this happens we’re likely to tell the business to pay for the indemnity.

 Case studies